 There are many other ways in which we can offer support to victims as a police service, for example:

 Domestic Violence Protection Notice (DVPN): This is where a suspect is sent a letter by the police and they subsequently go to court.
 A magistrate will then decide if an “order” is granted and this keeps the offender away from the victim for 28 days.
 If this order is breached then the suspect can go to prison.
 These protection notices are very successful and the breaches are taken very seriously.
 DVPN’s are considered when there is not enough evidence to make a direct charge but there is a threat to the victim.

-Domestic Violence Disclosure Scheme (Clare’s Law): This is where a person has the “Right to Ask'' and the “Right to Know” about their partners past in relation to violence, including domestic abuse and breaches of orders.
+Domestic Violence Disclosure Scheme (also known as Clare’s Law): This is where a person has the “Right to Ask'' and the “Right to Know” about their partners past in relation to violence, including domestic abuse and breaches of orders.
 The “Right to Know” is generally called upon in order to safeguard a partner and their children.
 Although the name may suggest this is aimed solely at female victims, it also applies to male victims of domestic abuse.
 In the past 12 months alone, Humberside Police have received 545 “Right To Know”/”Right To Ask” applications.

 Independent Domestic Violence Advisors (IDVA): These are professionals who are independent from the police but work very closely with us and domestic abuse partners.
 They offer practical and emotional support during an on-going investigation and at court.
 An IDVA will work with a victim and offer them support in all areas of domestic abuse, from fleeing a violent relationship to helping them whilst they remain in a relationship.

 Special Domestic Violence Courts: These are not necessarily separate courts but provide a service especially for domestic abuse victims.
 This includes making different entry and exits points and waiting rooms accessible so the victim does not need to see the defendant at court.